dotnet/docs-maui/docs/get-started/installation.md

 ## Set up target platforms

 To debug a .NET MAUI app in Visual Studio Code, you need to have a valid target platform relative to your development machine's operating system.
 Including invalid target platforms will prevent your project from building.
-Manage these directly in your projects `*.csproj` file.
+You can manage target platforms in your app's project file (*.csproj*):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">